 Why a positive workplace culture is important

-Creating a positive workplace culture that consistently aligns with clear core values is the way forward to ensure these shared values contribute towards a positive reputation.
+Creating a positive company culture that consistently aligns with clear core values is the way forward to ensure these shared values contribute towards a positive reputation.

 While much of a company’s reputation and customer loyalty is determined by how good its products and services are, a significant chunk is impacted by something more esoteric – the emotional connection between the business and its audience.

-And a key factor in building, maintaining and developing trust is the internal workplace culture.
-This is because it reflects a company’s mission, a company’s values and how much it cares about the mental health of its employees.
+A key factor in building, maintaining, and developing trust is the internal workplace culture.
+This is because it reflects a company’s mission, a company’s values, and how much it cares about the mental health of its employees.

 Benefits of a positive work culture

-Conversely, a toxic workplace culture will ultimately damage your corporate reputation and lead to the loss of employees, customers and partners.
+On the other hand, a toxic workplace culture will ultimately damage your corporate reputation and lead to the loss of employees, customers, and partners.
 Most employees will react well to a strong culture, partly because it goes along with transparent communication.

 Why is a positive culture so important for a company’s reputation?

-Faking employee engagement and a positive workplace culture is extremely difficult, if not completely impossible.
-Your core values are visible to the external audience at a number of key touchpoints.
+Faking employee engagement and a positive organization’s culture is extremely difficult, if not completely impossible.
+Your core values are visible to the external audience at several key touchpoints.

 Your company culture shapes how potential customers see you

-A company’s distinct corporate culture reflects shapes how its audience perceives everything from its mission statement, work environment and business success.
+A company’s distinct corporate culture influences how its audience perceives its mission statement, work environment, and overall business success.

-Because a consistent and positive workplace culture can help to demonstrate trustworthiness, authenticity, differentiation and reliability, it contributes significantly to your company reputation.
+Because a consistent and positive workplace culture enhances trustworthiness, authenticity, differentiation, and reliability, all of which contribute significantly to your company’s reputation.

-A company that doesn’t ensure employees are happy or that fails to implement strategies to ensure open communication, professional development and to help employees feel empowered are promoting a toxic work environment.
+A company that neglects employee happiness or fails to implement strategies for open communication, professional development, and employee empowerment risks promoting a toxic work environment.

-This can – and often will – harm its corporate reputation as it lays bare a toxic culture that suggests business leaders are expecting employees to deal with less than ideal conditions.
+This can – and often will – harm its corporate reputation as it lays bare a toxic company culture that suggests business leaders are expecting employees to deal with less-than-ideal conditions.

 Workplace culture drives brand loyalty